daniel-schroeder/FomalLanguagesProjectSchroeder/README.md

-# Fomal Languages Final Project
+# Formal Languages Final Project
 # Daniel Schroeder
+All code including test text document is in the src folder.